sifive/wake/share/doc/wake/basic_wake_tutorial.md

 * `flatten` converts the list of list into a list.
 * `mapFlat` applies a function to each element in the list and builds a new list from the resulting elements.
 * `filter`  applies a function and builds a new list from it.
-* `zip` takes 2 lists and converts them to list of Pairs
+* `zip` takes 2 lists and converts them to list of Pairs.

-* Function duplicate concantenates or copies a given string twice
+* Function duplicate concantenates or copies a given string twice.
 ```
 def duplicate s  ="{s}{s}"
 ```
 #### Miscellaneous Built-In Functions
-* integerToUnicode is a `wake built-in function` which takes the ASCII input and provides its equivalent character
+* integerToUnicode is a `wake built-in function` which takes the ASCII input and provides its equivalent character.
 ```
 wake -x 'integerToUnicode 99'
 ```